julietgolf/vispipe/src/docs/source/guides/quickstart.rst

     }

 .. seealso::
-    :doc:`config` for a more in-depth explination.
+    :doc:`config` for a more in-depth explanation.

 Settings Priority
 *****************

 3 levels of settings have been described: ``"universal"``, ``"globals"``, and ``"plots"``.
 These levels are listed in ascending priority.
 This means that any setting defined multiple times will take the value defined the furthest down the list.
-While not equivilent, this code is descriptive of how settings are updated:
+While not equivalent, this code is descriptive of how settings are updated:

 .. code-block:: python